Jiří Jarošík

 Jarošík played for the Czech national team, making 23 appearances without scoring between 2000 and 2005.
+Since 2020 he has worked as a manager, in the Czech Republic, Slovenia and Russia.

 Club career

 Early career

 Born in Ústí nad Labem, then Czechoslovakia, Jarošík began his career with Sparta Prague in his native Czech Republic.
 He had a two-year loan spell at Slovan Liberec before establishing himself in the first team at Sparta.
 Jarošík's appearances caught the eye of CSKA Moscow, who paid a then Russian record of about $3.5 million to acquire him in 2003.

+On 10 August 2004, Jarošík scored the winning goal in a 2–1 home victory over Rangers in the UEFA Champions League third qualifying round first leg (3–2 aggregate).

 Chelsea

 On 6 January 2005, Jarošík was purchased by Premier League club Chelsea for an undisclosed fee, thought to be about £3 million.
-On 27 February, he started the League Cup final, which Chelsea won 3–2 against Liverpool.
+He made his debut two days later in a 3–1 home win over League Two team Scunthorpe United in the third round of the FA Cup, as a 68th-minute substitute for Didier Drogba.
+On 27 February, he started the League Cup final, which Chelsea won 3–2 against Liverpool; he was replaced at half time by Eiður Guðjohnsen.
 Chelsea won the 2004–05 Premier League title and Jarošík made enough league appearances (14) to earn a championship medal.

+Jarošík was involved in a controversy in February 2005 when he came on as a substitute with a 15-line handwritten note from manager José Mourinho, for midfielder Tiago Mendes, in a game at Everton that Chelsea ended up winning 1–0.
+Refereeing chief Keith Hackett stated that there was nothing to prevent the tactic in the Laws of the Game.

 Birmingham City

-In August 2005, after Chelsea purchased Michael Essien, Jarošík found himself out of the first team and was loaned to fellow Premier League side Birmingham City for the 2005–06 season.
-At Birmingham, he was the team's joint-top goalscorer, albeit with just eight goals, becoming better known for his long-range shooting than the defensive responsibilities which gave him his name at Moscow.
-After finishing a disappointing season for the Midlands side, Birmingham had the option to make the deal permanent when the spell ended, but following their relegation, they did not do so.
-He finished his loan period at St Andrew's in May 2006, and returned to Chelsea not knowing where his future would lie, due to there being heavy competition for places at the club.
+On 22 August 2005, Jarošík was loaned to fellow Premier League team Birmingham City for the rest of the season.
+He had started only three league games for Chelsea (his only full match was the game in which they won the Premier League, away at Bolton Wanderers) and his chances of making Mourinho's starting lineup had further diminished since the signing of Michael Essien.
+Manager Steve Bruce praised Jarošík as a powerful and versatile player with good aerial ability.
+He made his debut the following day in a 3–0 home loss to Middlesbrough, and on 27 August he scored in a 3–2 win at West Midlands rivals West Bromwich Albion.

+On 4 April 2006, Jarošík scored the only goal against Bolton at St Andrew's; his long-range strike past Jussi Jääskeläinen took Birmingham out of the relegation zone for the first time since October.
+He returned to Chelsea at the end of his loan, after Birmingham were relegated.